Get recommendation

 - `preview_rule` (object)

-Rule configured in preview mode that would have determined the result of this recommendation if all enabled rules were in production.
-This is returned to allow you to evaluate the impact of preview rules, and did not impact the actual outcome.
+Rule configured in preview mode that would have determined this action's recommendation if all enabled rules were in production.
+Useful for impact analysis without changing live behavior.

 - `preview_rule.rule_name` (string)